Australia: Working to end violence against health care

 … Protecting health care is now a more pressing concern than ever. … Committee of the Red Cross's Health Care in Danger project, has devised a massive open …

 … environment, worsening the risks to public health.
-This aggravated an already serious … water that is available is salty, dirty or dangerous to drink."
-Generators are therefore … patients to hospitals and other health-care facilities, ambulance services, and …
+This aggravated an already serious … (35,000 inhabitants) are still exposed to health hazards and the strong stench of … patients to hospitals and other health-care facilities, ambulance services, and Gaza's …

 … of the stories told by the new set of five Health Care in Danger posters.
 Based on real cases, they show …